Measurements of the associated production of a W boson and a charm quark in proton-proton collisions at $\sqrt{s} =$ 8 TeV: Data and simulated samples

 \section{Data and simulated samples~}

 The data were collected by the CMS experiment during 2012 in $\pp$ collisions at a centre-of-mass energy of 8\TeV with an integrated luminosity of 19.7\fbinv.

 {\tolerance 800 Samples of simulated events are produced with MC event generators, both for the signal process and for the main backgrounds.
+They are normalized to the integrated luminosity of the data sample using their respective cross sections.
 A sample of $\Wj$ events is generated with \MADGRAPH v5.1.3.30~\cite{Alwall:2011uj}, interfaced with \PYTHIA v6.4.26~\cite{Pythia6} for parton showering and hadronization using the MLM~\cite{Alwall:2007fs, Alwall:2008qv} jet matching scheme.
 The \MADGRAPH generator produces parton-level events with a vector boson and up to four partons on the basis of a leading order (LO) matrix-element calculation.
-The generator uses the parton distribution function (PDF) set CTEQ6L~\cite{Pumplin:2002vw} which is reweighted to the next-to-next-to-leading-order (NNLO) PDF set MSTW2008NNLO.
-A sample of Drell--Yan (DY) + jets events is generated with \MADGRAPH interfaced with \PYTHIAsix with the same conditions as for the $\Wj$ event sample. }
+The generator uses the parton distribution function (PDF) set CTEQ6L~\cite{Pumplin:2002vw}, which is reweighted to the next-to-next-to-leading-order (NNLO) PDF set MSTW2008NNLO~\cite{Martin:2009iq}.
+A sample of $\Zj$ events, which includes the exchange of a virtual photon, is generated with \MADGRAPH interfaced with \PYTHIAsix with the same conditions as for the $\Wj$ event sample.
+They are normalized to the inclusive $\PW$ and $\PZ$ production cross sections evaluated at NNLO with \FEWZ3.1~\cite{Li:2012wna}, using the MSTW2008NNLO PDF set. }

 {\tolerance 800 Background samples of top (t) quark events ($\ttbar$ and single top) are generated at next-to-leading-order (NLO) with \POWHEG v1.0~\cite{Campbell:2014kua, Nason:2004rx, Frixione:2007vw, Alioli:2010xd}, interfaced with \PYTHIAsix and using the CT10~\cite{Gao:2013xoa} PDF set.
-Diboson production ($\PW\PW$, $\PW\PZ$, and $\PZ\PZ$ processes) is modelled with samples of events generated with \PYTHIAsix and the CTEQ6L1 PDF set.
-For all simulations, the \PYTHIAsix parameters for the underlying event modelling are set to the Z2$^{\ast}$ tune~\cite{Chatrchyan:2013gfi, Khachatryan:2015pea}. }
+The $\ttbar$ cross section is taken at NNLO from Ref.~\cite{Czakon:2013goa}.
+The t-channel single-top cross section is calculated at NLO with \Hathor v2.1~\cite{Aliev:2010zk,Kant:2014oha} and the $\PQt\PW$ and s-channel cross sections are taken at NNLO from Ref.~\cite{Kidonakis:2013zqa}.
+Diboson (VV) production ($\PW\PW$, $\PW\PZ$, and $\PZ\PZ$ processes) is modelled with samples of events generated with \PYTHIAsix and the CTEQ6L1 PDF set.
+Their cross sections are evaluated at NLO with \MCFM 6.6~\cite{Campbell:2010ff}, using the MSTW2008NLO PDF set.
+For all simulations, the \PYTHIAsix parameters for the underlying event modelling are set to the Z2$^{\ast}$ tune~\cite{Chatrchyan:2013gfi, Khachatryan:2015pea}.
+Final state QED radiation is modelled by \PYTHIAsix. }